hufyhang/chop/modules/node/README.md

 child()
 -------

-Returns all child DOM element of the current Chop.js element.
+Returns all Chop.js child element of the current Chop.js element.

 appendNode(`node`)
 ------------